| |

 When Pournelle began writing his future history in the early 1970's, the Cold War had mellowed.
 In the immediate post-war period, war between the USA and the USSR had seemed possible.
 The "Truman Doctrine" had essentially promised that America would let the Soviets have a free hand in their own "sphere of influence" as long as they didn't try to expand it.
 Eisenhower refused to intervene in Hungary in 1956, and three years later invited Khrushchev to America.
 Johnson promoted trade with Eastern Europe.
 And finally, Nixon established the policy of "detente", making it clear that he considered good relations with the USSR more important than protecting America's allies from Soviet expansion.

-But in 1991, the USSR collapsed, and this whole timeline became "impossible".
+Then in 1991, the USSR collapsed, and this whole timeline became impossible.
 (Not that the collapse of the 20th century's longest-lasting military empire was distressing to Dr. Pournelle!)

-Regardless of how this is resolved, the current body of work will stand as good science fiction.
-Wells' When the Sleeper Awakes and Heinlein's The Man Who Sold the Moon are much more invalid today than Pournelle's works, yet they certainly are not rendered any less readable for this.
+Regardless, the current body of work stands as good science fiction.
+Wells' When the Sleeper Awakes and Heinlein's The Man Who Sold the Moon are much more invalid today than Pournelle's works, yet they are not rendered any less readable for this.
 (And if you want to see something really anachronistic, check out Olaf Stapledon's drastically-wrong prediction of World War II, made in 1930 in his magnum opus Last and First Men!)

 However, this "reality-check" does relate to another issue: the inclusion of two other books into this timeline.